-Paper-IX: Angiosperms Systematics
+BOCC-IX: Angiosperms Systematics

-Periods - 60 Maximum Marks - 100 Credits:04 Course Code: P-ANS-372
+Lectures - 60 Maximum Marks - 100 Credits:04 Course Code: P-ANS-372

-- 1. To understand the complex optical devices, key concept and application. - 3.
-To obtain most conclusive results. - 4.
-To provide platform to develop computational biological methods. - 5.
-Provide training in scientific and transferable skills through modular lecture courses. - 6.
-Provide knowledge to distinguish species on morphology and anatomy basis. - 7.
-They will be able to perform sectioning of various ovules. - 9.
+1. To understand the plant identification key concept and application.

+- 2. Provide knowledge to distinguish species on morphology and anatomy basis. - 3.
+They will be able to perform sectioning of various ovules. - 4.
 Able to develop approach for embryology study.

-- 1. Understand the systems of classification of angiosperms, nomenclature and interdisciplinary approaches - 2.
+- Understand the systems of classification of angiosperms, nomenclature and interdisciplinary approaches - 2.
 Recognize members of the major angiosperm families by identifying their diagnostic features and economic importance. - 3.
-Provide lab based training in writing short species descriptions and illustration - 4.
-Understanding of plant morphology terminologies and identifying morphological peculiarities. - 5.
-Allow us to assess students' learning and use the results as a tool for improvement
+Provide lab based training in writing short species description and illustration. - 4.
+Understanding of plant morphology, terminologies and identifying morphological peculiarities.